varnish/Varnish-Book/varnish_sysadmin.rst

    You can also verify compressed data with GET -H "Accept-Encoding: gzip" http://example.com/ | gunzip

-   Essentially it's all about getting to know the HTTP protocol in the Context of Varnish.
+   It is all about getting to know the HTTP protocol in the context of Varnish.
 Once you're used to using GET or HEAD, you might even find some new sources of entertainment.

    .. tip::